dhmmasson/testDrivenDevelopment/Home.md

   * set up [milestone](./project-management:Milestones) to reach
 * Use of a version control system.

+## Evaluation
+You will be automatically evaluated based on how many functionalities you developed and how many milestones you managed to complete.
+You can check by yourself how many tests your program passed or failed every time you will commit you current version on GitHub.

 # Pandora - a flight data recorder analyzer
 Pandora is a tool to analyze flight record data to provide information to the operating company.